DUNE-DAQ/docs/docs/packages/daq-release/create_release_spack.md

 ### Checks before doing test builds

-It's worth to do several checks before starting any test builds.
+It's worth doing a couple of checks before starting any test builds.
 These checks include:

-* Check version tags match with the version numbers listed in `CMakeLists.txt`; The script `scripts/checkout-daq-package.py` in this repo can help here. `python3 scripts/checkout-daq-package.py -i <path-to-release-config-yaml> -a -c -o /tmp` will checkout all the DAQ packages used in the release into `/tmp` and verify if the version tags match cmake version numbers
+* Check version tags match with the version numbers listed in `CMakeLists.txt`; The script `scripts/checkout-daq-package.py` in this repo can help here. `python3 scripts/checkout-daq-package.py -i <path-to-release-config-yaml> -a -c -o $( mktemp -d )` will checkout all the DAQ packages used in the release into a randomly-named directory and verify if the version tags match waht's in `CMakeLists.txt`

-* Update Spack recipe files for DAQ packages with newly added dependencies; note that in general this will have happened already given that the nightly forms the basis of the candidate release

 * (Optional) Check if developers got their dependencies in `CMakeLists.txt` to match those in `cmake/<pkgname>Config.cmake.in` files; see [this section](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-cmake/#installing-your-project-as-a-local-package) of the daq-cmake instructions for more